genexuslabs/gx29-kubernetes-sample/README.md

 The output of that command will tell you the url to open up in your browser.
 Since we installed the demo profile, a user called `admin` with also `admin` as the password has been created for us.

-Log in and explore what Kali has to offer and how you can see your app working.
+Log in and explore what Kiali has to offer and how you can see your app working.

 ![alt text](./res/Kiali.gif "Kiali rules!")